anmolmalik97/ConnectDev/README.md

 * Authentication

-  * User signup with username password and email
+  * Developer signup with username password and email

-  * User login with facebook

-  * Admin login also available by presetted user name and password
+  * input errors validation is handled

 * Authorisation

-  * Email verification is necessary for login
+  * Only authorised Developers can manage their profile
+  * Post feed is available to authenticated Developers only

+* Post feed

+  * Developers can post on the feed

-  * No one can order without login
+  * Developers can like/unlike the post

-  * only admin can go to admin panel
+  * Developers can comment on the post

-* basic functionalities
+* Developers section

-  * Test payment by stripe gateway

-  * Cart will be stored according to user

-  * Flash messages responding to users' interaction with the app

-  * Manage orders from profile
+  * Any authenticated/unauthenticated user can see developer's profile

-  * coupon system for discounts

-* Admin panel

-  * Add,remove and edit items

-  * Add,remove admins

-  * Manage orders

-  * create,remove and edit discount vouchers

 ## Getting Started